ASentientSwarmofBees/ECE695_Lab4/README.txt

 Files edited: apps/ostests/ostests/ostests.c, file.c

 PART 7
+Notes: To execute, run any past tests.
+My code when I submit it is the cached version.
+If you want to test the uncached version, you'll need change the names of DfsReadBlock and DfsWriteBlock with their alternate uncached versions.
-Notes: I'm changing my code here to make sure that I meet the printing requirements for this project.
+I'm changing my code here to make sure that I meet the printing requirements for this project.
 I've changed all of my printfs to dbprintfs on the debug character 'z'.
 By default, only the Cache Miss messages will print.
 To see all of my debug messages, change line 8 in apps/ostests/Makefile from:
 	cd ../../bin; dlxsim -x os.dlx.obj -a -D F -u ostests.dlx.obj; ee469_fixterminal
 to: